CodeCat-maker/academic-resume-page/content/project/pet-hospital-intelligent-supervision-system/index.md

 ---
 title: Pet Hospital Intelligent Supervision System
 date: 2023-10-05T16:13:44.203Z
-summary: Utilizing Vue3, WeChat Mini-Program, and Django frameworks, this project intricately develops a Pet Hospital Management System to enhance service efficiency, foster transparency, and promote healthy competition within the burgeoning pet healthcare industry by offering streamlined appointment scheduling, live monitoring, and robust feedback mechanisms for over thousands of pet owners.
+summary: In collaboration with Tianjin's Jinminjia Company, the Pet Hospital Management System—developed using Vue3, WeChat Mini-Program, and Django frameworks—has been pilot tested, providing enhanced service efficiency, fostering transparency, and promoting healthy competition in the pet healthcare industry.
+This real-world implementation offers streamlined appointment scheduling, live monitoring, and comprehensive feedback mechanisms for a vast community of pet owners, marking a significant stride in bridging technology with practical healthcare solutions.
 draft: false
 featured: false
 image: